felipesena/fillexc/README.md

 You need to add `spring.profiles.active=local` in `environment variables` in configuration in IntelliJ in order to run/debug it in your machine.
-This is because the real database is in Docker, since you don't want to start new container to run/debug you just need to use the `local` profile that is configured an in-memory database (H2) to get life easier.
+This is because the real database is in Docker, since you don't want to start new container to run/debug you just need to use the `local` profile that is configured an in-memory database (H2) to make life easier.

 <p align="center">
   <a>